Our people

 Lena is deeply passionate about the transformative power of storytelling and the arts.
 At 100 Story Building, she is driven by the vision of empowering young people through creative expression, believing that storytelling and the arts are essential tools for personal growth and community connection.
 Lena aspires to expand 100 Story Building’s reach, ensuring young people have the opportunity to thrive and use their voice through imagination and creative risk-taking

-Simon Conlon, Program Manager (he/him)
+Simon Conlon, Story Hubs Manager (he/him)

 Jan 2015 - present